vichitrak/imdb/Readme.md

 **Python script to automatically open up imdb link of the movie, fetch movie details to a spreadsheet and append imdb ratings to movie name.**

-IMDB-folder :	Opens up the movie link to imdb site directly from folder IMDB-lookup	: create a spreadsheet with movie details in the same folder imdb-rating-folder : append the movie names with their IMDB ratings (all the movies in the folder)
+IMDB-folder :	Opens up the movie link to imdb site directly from folder.
+IMDB-lookup	: create a spreadsheet with movie details in the same folder. imdb-rating-folder : append the movie names with their IMDB ratings (all the movies in the folder)

 How to check which python you're using.